And I fear that what I saying won't be heard until I'm gone

-Happily Ever After - the ending that fairy tales promised would be the reward when catastrophes are conquered, when good triumphs over evil, that once you beat the odds all would be well until the end of days.
-From naïve children to hardened adults we silently cling to this belief, the simple idea that if we can overcome the obstacles that lay before our path an eternal paradise awaits.
+Happily Ever After.
+It’s the ending fairy tales promised when catastrophes are conquered, when good triumphs over evil, and once you beat the odds.
+From naïve children to hardened adults, we silently cling to this belief, the simple idea that if we can overcome the obstacles that lay before our path, an eternal paradise awaits.
 Isn’t that what the lottery is?
 A gamble for the chance to escape the gravity of financial worry and truly fly.
-In 1998, DMX won the lottery and flew to prosperity, becoming only the second rapper to ever net two platinum selling albums in the same calendar year.
-DMX had seemingly reached the promised land.
+In 1998, DMX won the lottery and flew to prosperity, becoming only the second rapper ever to net two Platinum-selling albums in the same calendar year.
+He had seemingly reached the promised land.

-He entered the game bearing the fangs of a Cerberus with a bark from the depths of Hades, he was unlike anyone hip-hop had ever heard before – rampaging passion coated his tortured poetry, mixed with an explosive energy of pure rage that could be compared to a bull born seeing only red.
+DMX entered the game bearing the fangs of a Cerberus with a bark from the depths of Hades; he was unlike anyone hip-hop had ever heard before — rampaging passion coated his tortured poetry, mixed with an explosive energy of a bull born seeing only red.
 His voice had a distinctive, intense gruff that perfectly matched the raw imagery he illustrated.
-He made New York into this dog-eat-dog underworld where you could live and died by your gun.
+He made New York into this dog-eat-dog underworld where you could live and die by your gun.
 It was both brutal and brilliant.
-X wasn't a rapper who wore a shiny suit, he came dressed for war.
-No one saw him arriving with such swift dominance and no one foresaw his painful fall.
+X wasn't a rapper who wore a shiny suit; he came dressed for war.
+No one saw him arriving with such swift dominance, and no one foresaw his painful fall.

-My memories of Dark Man X are vague due to being so young at the time.
-His reign over hip-hop was witnessed through the ears of a seven-year-old who couldn’t help but get rowdy in car rides as “Ruff Ryders’ Anthem” played.
-It was one of those songs Dad would cue up at the highest volume and the car would vibrate like a Nintendo 64 controller with Rumble Pak, the energy surged into my soul like a sugar rush.
+My memories of Dark Man X are vague.
+I witnessed his reign over hip-hop through the ears of a seven-year-old who couldn’t help but get rowdy in car rides as “Ruff Ryders’ Anthem” played.
+It was one of those songs Dad would cue up at the highest volume, and the car would vibrate like a Nintendo 64 controller with Rumble Pak; the energy surged into my soul like a sugar rush.
 I didn’t know what kind of shops he was opening or what shops he was shutting down, but I mouthed the words without hesitation.
-I would watch my little brother some years later have a similar reaction to “Party Up,” he barely had a mind old enough to lose but visions of a five-year-old acting an absolute fool in the backseat comes to mind every time the song plays.
+I would watch my little brother some years later have a similar reaction to “Party Up.”
+He barely had a mind old enough to lose, but visions of a five-year-old acting an absolute fool in the backseat come to mind every time the song plays.

 “See to live is to suffer but to survive, that’s to find meaning in the suffering”

-There was addiction, alcoholism, and violence but very little love or compassion, until he met Tashera Simmons, but by then the trials and tribulations had turned the boy to a man.
-He found God and rap music while locked away but even when he started pursuing music as his priority, trouble was never far.
-The day before he signed to Def Jam, he was beaten almost to death for a crime he didn’t commit.
+There was addiction, alcoholism, and violence, but little love or compassion — until he met Tashera Simmons.
+But by then, the trials and tribulations had turned the boy into a man.
+He found God and rap music while locked away, but even when he started pursuing music as his priority, trouble was never far.
+Before he signed to Def Jam, he was beaten almost to death for a crime he didn’t commit.
 Karma found the perfect day to come for all the times he did wrong.
-Briefly being hospitalized with a mouth wired shut didn’t stop him from going to the studio where Lyor Cohen awaited.
+Being briefly hospitalized with a mouth wired shut didn’t stop DMX from going to the studio where Lyor Cohen awaited.
 Lyor arrived as a favor to his newest Def Jam employee, Irv Gotti.
-Lyor swears when DMX began to rap he could hear the wires breaking in his jaw as the aggressive lines flowed from this aggressive man.
+Lyor swore when DMX began to rap, he could hear the wires breaking in his jaw as the aggressive lines flowed from this aggressive man.
 He was signed on the spot.

-DMX met his demons before becoming the industry's top dog, you could say they assisted in making him a successful rap star.
+DMX met his demons before becoming the industry's top dog; you could say they helped make him a successful rap star.
 It took seeing hell and living in that inferno to burn down booths and create the kind of music that pours out from deep within.
-The very flame people gravitated toward was born from what was burning him internally, he was a man on fire.
-The reason why his music took off and so swiftly is that people either related to the world he saw, felt his passion, or were simply allured by the man.
+The very flame people gravitated toward was born from what was burning him internally; he was a man on fire.
+The reason why his music took off and so swiftly is that people either related to the world he saw, felt his passion, or were allured by the man.
 You never knew what X would say next.
-It didn’t matter if he was lyrically holding his own with greats, describing brutal acts of violence with Damien or having a sincere moment with God, people wanted more.
+It didn’t matter if he was lyrically holding his own with greats, describing brutal acts of violence with Damien, or having a sincere moment with God; people wanted more.

-It's a bit crazy thinking back on how being a dog was his brand, it would be interesting to see an artist attempt to pull that off in this meme era.
-The music sold and continued to sell well until his fifth album, making him the first artist to ever achieve five consecutive number one albums.
-If he would have retired like he planned, it would have been a flawless career in terms of number ones.
-Beyoncé joined him last year when her self-titled surprise album made her the first woman to achieve the five album feat.
+It's a bit crazy thinking back on how being a dog was his brand; it would be interesting to see an artist attempt to pull that off in this meme era.
+The music sold and continued to sell well until his fifth album, making him the first artist ever to achieve five consecutive number one albums.
+If he had retired as he planned, it would have been a flawless career.
+Beyoncé joined him last year when her self-titled surprise album made her the first woman to achieve the five-album feat.

 Even after the sales began to drop, the movies tanked, and a new arrest was present with each MediaTakeOut refresh, you hoped that he would clean up his act and get himself together.
-He was one of a kind, the wave he brought didn't last long but it had impact, from breaking Swizz Beatz and the Ruff Ryders to the horrible but iconic Belly.
+The wave he brought didn't last forever, but it made an impact, from breaking Swizz Beatz and the Ruff Ryders to the horrible but iconic Belly.
 Even before breaking out big, DMX was a part of some great hip-hop moments.
-He rapped on "4, 3, 2, 1" with LL and Canibus, cyphered with Mos Def and Big Pun and predicted that he would go Platinum, and rapped alongside Jay Z and Ja Rule as a group that crumbled before it could begin.
+He rapped on "4, 3, 2, 1" with LL Cool J and Canibus, cyphered with Mos Def and Big Pun — and predicted that he would go Platinum — and rapped alongside JAY-Z and Ja Rule as a group that crumbled before it could begin.
 It's easy to forget once someone fades to the back.

-I found an old interview that he did with Sway after the success of ...
-And Then There Was X and you can tell from the conversation he was focused.
-He had his loving family, had a new label, his career was striving, his faith was strong, he bought and was fixing up an old church in Yonkers and had big plans to build a shelter for teen mothers.
-Reading the transcript, you just imagine his happy ending was near, that he would continue to do great things with this gift that grew where the sun didn’t shine.
-Fast-forward to today and it's almost like X is a completely different man.
+I found an old interview that X did with Sway after the success of ...
+And Then There Was X, and you can tell from the conversation he was focused.
+He had his loving family, had a new label; his career was striving.
+His faith was strong; he bought and fixed up an old church in Yonkers and had big plans to build a teen mother shelter.
+Reading the transcript, and you can imagine his happy ending was near, that he would continue to do great things with this gift that grew where the sun didn’t shine.
+Fast-forward to today, and it's almost like X is a completely different man.